16 Examples of Successful eCommerce Businesses Thriving Towards 2024

 • Groupon

-What type of business is an ecommerce business?
+What type of business is an eCommerce business?

 Ecommerce businesses are organizations that transmit goods, services and funds over the internet.
 The size and scope will vary, but examples include businesses like Amazon or Etsy.
 Online shopping is just one type of ecommerce businesses that have seen big growth over the past few years.